Kate Middleton Hair Color: How to Get Honey Bronde Look

 This is the step that differentiates a “Kate blowout” from a standard one.
 Richard Ward rarely uses curling irons; he uses the heat from the dryer to “set” the hair in rollers.

-1. Roll While Hot: As soon as you finish drying a section and it’s still warm, immediately roll it into a large Velcro roller.
+1. Roll While Hot: Dry a section thoroughly.
+While it is still warm, immediately roll it into a large Velcro roller.

-2. Direction Matters: Roll the hair away from your face at the top and crown, and toward your neck at the bottom.
+2. Direction Matters: Roll the hair away from your face at the top and crown.
+Roll it toward your neck at the bottom.

-3. The Cool Down: Leave the rollers in for at least 15–20 minutes (or until the hair is completely cold to the touch).
+3. The Cool Down: Leave the rollers in for at least 15 minutes.
+Wait until the hair is completely cold to the touch.
 This “sets” the bounce so it lasts all day.

 Phase 4: The Royal Finish

 1. The Twist Release: When removing the rollers, do not pull them out.
-Instead, gently unwind them and twist the hair around your index finger as you release it to maintain the “S-shape” curl.
+Instead, gently unwind them.
+Twist the hair around your index finger as you release it.
+This helps maintain the “S-shape” curl.

 2. The Shake: Turn your head upside down and gently shake your hair at the roots.
 This breaks up the “perfect” curls into Kate’s signature effortless waves.

-4. The Halo Spray: Mist L’Oréal Elnett hairspray into the air and let it fall onto your hair rather than spraying it directly, which keeps it from looking stiff.
+4. The Halo Spray: Mist L’Oréal Elnett hairspray into the air.
+Let it fall onto your hair.
+Avoid spraying it directly.
+This technique keeps your hair from looking stiff.

 Richard Ward’s “Golden Rules”

-• No Metal Brushes: He insists on boar bristles because metal brushes get too hot and can “fry” the hair, leading to frizz.
+• No Metal Brushes: He insists on boar bristles.
+Metal brushes get too hot.
+They can “fry” the hair, leading to frizz.

-• The 15cm Gap: Keep the dryer nozzle at least 15cm (6 inches) away from the hair to prevent heat bubbles on the hair shaft.
+• The 15cm Gap: Keep the dryer nozzle at least 15cm (6 inches) away from the hair.
+This distance prevents heat bubbles on the hair shaft.

 • Focus on the Hairline: Spend the most time on the sections around your face—that’s what people notice first.